jcaillon/valet/tests.d/0002-main-functions/results.approved.md

 more=(
 )

-→ parseFunctionArguments selfTestCore2 -o -2 optionValue2 arg1 more1 more2
+→ main::parseFunctionArguments selfTestCore2 -o -2 optionValue2 arg1 more1 more2
 local parsingErrors option1 thisIsOption2 help firstArg
 local -a more
 parsingErrors=""